-Species assemblages had large turnover when comparing unburned to burned and reburned understory plant communities, and less turnover when comparing across burned and reburned communities.
-There was a 61.3% turnover rate in understory plant species when comparing the unburned community to the once-burned community.
-Similarly, we observed a 66.1% turnover rate when comparing the unburned plant community to the twice-burned community and a 60.0% turnover rate when comparing the unburned plant community to the thrice-burned community.
-The turnover rate for the once-burned to twice-burned community was 39.8% which is similar to the turnover rate from the twice-burned to thrice-burned community (35.2%) and the turnover rate between the once-burned to thrice-burned community (35.1%).
-Mosses generally maintained the highest average cover across all burn categories (95.5% ± 8.02% unburned, 24.5% ± 9.20% once-burned, 44.0% ± 21.0% twice-burned, & 50.5% ± 10.3% thrice-burned, Fig. 4, Table S2) with the exception of the once-burned community which was dominated by shrubs (48.3% ± 10.6%, Fig. 4, Table S2).
+We observed high turnover in species assemblages between unburned and burned / reburned understory plant communities (61% between unburned to once-burned, 66% between unburned and twice- and 60% between unburned to thrice-), but less turnover between burned and reburned communities.
+The turnover rate between once-burned to twice-burned communities was 40%, similar to the turnover rate between twice-burned to thrice-burned communities (35%) and once-burned to thrice-burned (35%).
+Mosses generally maintained the highest average cover across all burn categories (95% ± 8% unburned, 24% ± 9% once-burned, 44% ± 21% twice-burned, & 50% ± 10% thrice-burned, Fig. 4, Table S2) with the exception of the once-burned community which was dominated by shrubs (48% ± 11%, Fig. 4, Table S2).
 Aside from mosses, all functional groups (shrubs, lichens, graminoids, forbs, and seedless vascular plants) had higher average cover in the once-burned community than the unburned community (Table S2).
 Average cover of all functional groups except mosses and seedless vascular plants was lower in the reburned communities than the once-burned community (Table S2).
-Across all plots, mosses comprised the most species diversity in the understory plant community, making up 29.85% of the unique species observed (number of species = 20), followed by shrubs (22.39%, n = 15), lichens (20.90%, n = 14), forbs (14.93%, n = 10), graminoids (7.46%, n = 5), and finally seedless vascular species (4.48%, n = 3).
+Across all plots, mosses comprised the most species diversity in the understory plant community, making up 30% of the unique species observed (number of species = 20), followed by shrubs (22%, n = 15), lichens (21%, n = 14), forbs (15%, n = 10), graminoids (7%, n = 5), and finally seedless vascular species (4%, n = 3).
 We observed a total of 67 unique species across 41 genera of plants (including mosses and lichens; Table S3), across all plots and number of fires (n = 26).

-Abiotic filters –
+What are the effects of abiotic filters on understory plant species richness and understory community diversity within burned and reburned stands?–

-We observed no statistically significant effect (P greater than 0.05) of either environmental covariate (solar irradiance, or organic layer depth) on either plant species richness or understory diversity, as measured by the Simpson’s diversity index within burned and reburned plots (Table 1).
-Solar irradiance and organic layer depth did vary across unburned, burned, and reburned plots (Table S4).
-A post-hoc power analysis determined that with our small sample size (n of burned and reburned plots = 21), degrees of freedom (df = 19) and significance threshold (alpha = 0.05) we only be able to detect an effect on the intercept as small as 1.32.
+While solar irradiance and soilr organic layer depth varied across unburned, burned and reburned plots (Table S4), we observed no statistically significant effect (P < 0.05) of either on plant species richness or understory diversity (Table 1).
+A post-hoc power analysis determined that with our small sample size (n of burned and reburned plots = 21), degrees of freedom (df = 19) and significance threshold (alpha = 0.05), we were only able to detect an effect on the intercept as small as 1.32.

 DISCUSSION